steemit/wallet/docs/AI-driver/04-query-cache.md

   truth.
 Multiple frontend callers with different cache params (see 06) — prefer adding a shared hook over a 7th fetch site.
 - **global-props**: 3s TTL (block-time-sensitive).
-- **market**: fans out 4 upstream RPCs per miss (orderbook+ticker+trades+openOrders).
-Cache key includes `since` for logged-in polling, which makes the cache per-user/per-round — the "DoS amplifier" comment only really protects anonymous traffic.
-Validate/clamp `since` if you touch it.
+- **market**: fans out 4 upstream RPCs per miss (orderbook+ticker+trades+openOrders). `since` is validated (ISO-8601; garbage → 400) and quantized to a 30s bucket for the cache KEY only — keying the raw per-tick cursor minted a unique key per poll (cache never engaged for logged-in traffic).
+The upstream call still gets the precise timestamp; the client dedupes any repeated trade rows.
+Responses with `username` are `private` (open orders in body).
-- **wallet-estimate-extras**: composites savings/conversions/open orders; 60s/600s.
+- **wallet-estimate-extras**: composites savings/conversions/open orders; 60s/600s; `private`
+  (savings withdrawals carry memos).
-- **history**: filtered mode ignores `limit` after validating it (returns up to 100); pagination cursor protocol is client-driven (`use-batch-history`).
+- **history**: filtered mode honors `limit` — it caps the returned matching items, and when truncated the cursor resumes below the oldest RETURNED match so the remainder is paged, never skipped.
+Pagination cursor protocol is client-driven (`use-batch-history`).
 - **transaction-header**: block ref + expiration for signing.
 Short TTL; see 06 for why signing still works with cached headers.
 - **price**: **removed** (2026-09-22).
 It read the nonexistent `current_median_history.base_quote`
   and always returned 0 with zero consumers — use `wallet-prices` (`SteemService.getWalletPrices`, which parses base/quote correctly).
-- **proposals/votes**: passes 200 names to `getAccounts` in one call while the accounts route caps at 100 — unverified against the real upstream limit; if it breaks, chunk it.
+- **proposals/votes**: getAccounts is chunked in batches of 100 (the accounts-route cap; the limit is this app's own convention — steem-js forwards the array as-is).
+Keyed by `hashedCacheKey('cache:query:proposals:votes', proposalId)`; public Cache-Control (voter rows are proposal-scoped global data).
+- **owner-history**: user-scoped, `private`; cached 15s/300s via withCache like its siblings.

 ## Degradation protocol details

-- `withCache` serves stale on fetcher failure; `isSteemKnownDown()` (health-monitor, Redis-backed) short-circuits to stale without an RPC attempt **only when stale exists** — with no cached copy it still tries the fetcher (known deviation from docs §2.3).
+- `withCache` serves stale on fetcher failure; `isSteemKnownDown()` (health-monitor, Redis-backed) short-circuits without an RPC attempt — stale when a cached copy exists, throw (→ 503) when it does not.
+A known-down node is never hammered by cache misses (docs §2.3).
-- There is no request coalescing/single-flight: TTL-expiry storms each hit upstream once per concurrent miss.
-Keep this in mind for any new high-traffic read.
+- Single-flight: concurrent identical misses share ONE in-process fetch (per-instance Map of pending promises, not a Redis lock).
+TTL-expiry storms no longer fan out one upstream call per concurrent request — do not add per-request upstream reads to short-TTL routes without this.
-- `docs/CACHING_AND_DEGRADATION.md` is the intent document but has drifted (key table shows plaintext usernames; §2.5 documents the pre-S6 IP order including a `cf-connecting-ip` that doesn't exist; power-down quota outdated; health polling 30s vs 60s).
+- `docs/CACHING_AND_DEGRADATION.md` is the intent document but has partially drifted.
+The §2.4 key table was rewritten to SHA-256 digests and now matches `hashedCacheKey`; the remaining drift is §2.5's pre-S6 client-IP order (including a `cf-connecting-ip` that doesn't exist), the outdated power-down quota, and the health polling interval (§3.3's table says 30s; code and the doc's own prose poll every 60s).
 Code wins; update the doc in the same PR when you change behavior.

 ## Client-side L1 cache (browser)